c45/pdf-recognition/README.md

-# pdf-recognition
  Application that makes PDF documents recognition using Azure ReadAPI